 6. A Flâneur in Riyadh: The Transformation of Tahlia Street

 8. Green Dreams: Reviving the Gardens of Riyadh

 9. Regulating Informality: Spaces of Everyday Consumption in Riyadh

 10. Conclusion: The Future of Riyadh

-Yasser Elsheshtawy is an independent scholar and an Adjunct Professor of Architecture at Columbia University, New York and Non-Resident Fellow at Arab Gulf States Institute, Washington DC.
+Yasser Elsheshtawy is an independent scholar and an Adjunct Professor of Architecture at Columbia University, New York and Non-Resident Fellow at the Arab Gulf States Institute, Washington, DC.
 He is author of Temporary Cities: Resisting Transience in Arabia and Dubai: Behind an Urban Spectacle and editor of Planning Middle Eastern Cities and The Evolving Arab City, all also published in the Planning, History and Environment series.